msoute/vertx-deploy-tools/README.md

 # Changelog
 ## 1.2-SNAPSHOT

-* [Feature] Add support for seamless deploy without capacity loss to autoscaling groups with option `keepCurrentCapacity` defaults to false
+* [Feature] Add support for seamless deploy without capacity loss to autoscaling groups with option `keepCurrentCapacity` defaults to true
 * [Feature] Add local run support `deploy.internal`.
 * [Feature] Add support to deploy to autoscaling groups
 * [Feature] Add 'aws.as.register.maxduration' and 'aws.as.deregister.maxduration' to overwrite the default timeouts for (de)registration of an instance (autoscaling only).
 Timeouts are specified in minutes.